torvalds/linux/Documentation/media/kapi/v4l2-dev.rst

 failed, nor should you ever attempt to unregister the device if the registration failed.

-video device debugging
+video device deging
 ----------------------

-The 'dev_debug' attribute that is created for each video, vbi, radio or swradio device in ``/sys/class/video4linux/<devX>/`` allows you to enable logging of file operations.
+The 'dev_de' attribute that is created for each video, vbi, radio or swradio device in ``/sys/class/video4linux/<devX>/`` allows you to enable logging of file operations.